Shocking Things You Never Knew About the Supreme Court

 4. Women justices are in the minority

-The Supreme Court was established in 1789, but even though it’s been around for a long time, only 112 justices have served on it.
-Four of those 112 were women and one person, Sonia Sotomayor, is both a woman and the first ever Latino Supreme Court justice.
+Even though the Supreme Court has been around since 1789, only 112 justices have served on it.
+Four of those 112 have been women.
+One person, Sonia Sotomayor, is both a woman and the first ever Latino Supreme Court justice.
 Only two have been African American and eight have been Jewish.

 Next: One female justice fought hard for this tasty perk.

 Elena Kagan’s contributions go beyond breaking the Supreme Court status quo of gender; she’s also responsible for getting a frozen yogurt machine installed in the building.
 During her first year on the court, Joining the cafeteria committee, Kagan made it her mission to get a fro-yo machine.
 Good news for everyone: She succeeded.

 Next: A very small percentage of cases get decided.